isaac-w-dev/saev/CONTRIBUTING.md

 For example, an activation tensor with shape (batch, width, height d_vit) is `acts_BWHD`.

-# 6. Testing & Linting
+## 5. Testing & Linting

+`justfile` contains commands for testing and linting.

+`just lint` will format and lint.
+`just test` will format, lint and test, then report coverage.

+To run just one test, run `uv run python -m pytest src/saev -k TESTNAME`.

-# 7. Commit / PR Checklist
+## 6. Commit / PR Checklist

+1. Run `just test`.
+2. Check that there are no regressions.
+Unless you are certain tests are not needed, the coverage % should either stay the same or increase.
+3. Run `just docs`.
+4. Fix any missing doc links.

-# 8. Research Reproducibility Notes
+## 7. Research Reproducibility Notes

-# 9. Asking for Help / Discussion Channels
+## 8. Asking for Help / Discussion Channels

-# 10. Code of Conduct & License Footnotes
+## 9. Code of Conduct & License Footnotes